 I am American by birth and lived in the US until 2003.
 I worked for many years in my husband’s financial services business, making sure that the administration ran smoothly.
 Around age 35, I took a break from working and spent some time remodelling an old farmhouse that we had bought near St. Louis, Missouri.
 I also passed many an hour gardening, as the house came with three acres and I have to admit that I have never grasped the concept of moderation.

 When the house was finished and there were blooming plants everywhere, I went back to university where I earned a degree in liberal studies.
 It had to be liberal studies for me since I was always interested in too many subjects to concentrate on just one.
 For one of my university courses, I went to Florence, Italy to study art history.
 I fell in love with that city and with Europe in general, and decided that one day I would live in Europe.
 My husband, Jeff, and I started travelling to Europe often and we found that we felt very much at home there.

 In 2003, we had the opportunity to move to England with a company that Jeff was associated with at the time in the US, and we seized the chance.
 We moved to London where I once again started working in administration.

 I find languages fascinating, and I have studied French and Italian for several years.
-I love to observe and try to understand the various cultures that I have the opportunity to experience – and, of course, to write about them.
+I love to observe and try to understand the various cultures that I have the opportunity to experience – and, of course, I like to write about them.